dimitardanailov/ddanailov/AsianAbsolute/Job.md

 ## About Asian Absolute

 Asian Absolute is a fast-growing translation, localization and marketing agency serving organizations with interests in East Asia.
-Our client list includes many of the worldi's largest companies and brands and we offer a dynamic, friendly working environment.
+Our client list includes many of the world's largest companies and brands and we offer a dynamic, friendly working environment.

 Our clients include: